B-Yahia/Fullstack-ECommerce-Frontend/README.md

 # Fullstack React Frontend

 ## Overview
-This project is a React-based e-commerce frontend for Scandiweb, featuring product listing, product details, cart management, and order placement.
+This project is a React-based e-commerce frontend, featuring product listing, product details, cart management, and order placement.
 It uses Redux for state management and Apollo Client for GraphQL API integration.

 ## Features
 - Product listing by category